Phobos-developers/Phobos/docs/Contributing.md

     ,SpawnsTiberium_CellsPerAnim({ 1, 0 })
 { }
 ```
-- Local variables are named in the `camelCase` (using a `p` prefix to denote pointer type for every pointer nesting level) and a descriptive name, like `pTecnoType` for a local `TechnoTypeClass*` variable.
+- Local variables and function/method args are named in the `camelCase` (using a `p` prefix to denote pointer type for every pointer nesting level) and a descriptive name, like `pTecnoType` for a local `TechnoTypeClass*` variable.
 - Classes, namespaces, class fields and members are always written in `PascalCase`.
 - Class fields that can be set via INI tags should be named exactly like ini tags with dots replaced with underscores.
 - Pointer type declarations always have pointer sign `*` attached to the type declaration.